McGee Park

-McGee Park is a public park located in Farmington, New Mexico.
+McGee Park is a fairground located in Farmington, New Mexico.
 It is owned by San Juan County and consists of the following facilities:

 Memorial Coliseum

 The McGee Park Memorial Coliseum, a 5,137-seat multipurpose arena, is one of only five indoor arenas in New Mexico.
 It has a 29000 sqft arena floor and can seat up to 8,137 for concerts.
 Rodeos, Ice shows, other sporting events, along with conventions and trade shows, are also held here.
 The arena has only two concession stands, and contains a covered 3800 sqft pavilion as well as a 6840 sqft patio area where the arena's ticket facilities are located.
 The arena's stage measure 36 ft by 40 ft.
 It has a ceiling height of 45 ft.

 Convention Center

 The McGee Park Convention Center, built in 2006, features 49500 sqft of space and can seat up to 5,757.
 It is used for concerts, conventions, trade shows, banquets, and other special events.
 There is a 40-by-60-foot permanent stage, two dressing rooms, and a concession area, among other amenities at the center.